Dynamic Hyperparameter Importance for Efficient Multi-Objective Optimization: Dynamic Hyperparameter Reduction

 \subsection{Dynamic Threshold}

-The threshold $\tau$ determining the important hyperparameters is not fixed but changes over the course of the optimization.
-In principle, one could bring up two lines of arguments:\\ (i) The optimizer should start with a very restricted space to make quick progress in the beginning and later on, the space should be less constrained to allow for optimal fine-tuning; (ii) or the optimizer should be first allowed to consider all hyperparameters to directly learn which hyperparameters are important and to let the surrogate model improve, and later on, the space is constrained based on sufficient information.
+The threshold $\tau$ determining the selected hyperparameters is not fixed but changes over the course of the optimization.
+In principle, one can consider two lines of argument: (i) The optimizer should start with a reduced configuration space to make quick progress, and later the space should not be reduced to allow for tuning also less important dimensions; (ii) Alternatively, the optimizer and surrogate model (used for optimization and for HPI estimation) require a sufficient number of trials to provide reliable estimates; after that, the space can be reduced.

-In fact, we argue that both lines of arguments are reasonable and thus, we propse a combination to get the best of both worlds: First, we disable subsampling during the initial third of trials, allowing broad exploration and learning of HPI (initialization phase), then we apply a threshold of $\tau = 0.8$, correpsonding to 80\% of the sum of Shapely values for the next third of trails to focus the search on the most relevant hyperparameters and make quick progress.
-Finally, in the last third of trials, we reconsider all hyperparameters, allowing tuning even on the less important ones (convergence phase).
+We argue that both is valid and thus propose a simple combination that leverages their advantages: First, we disable hyperparameter reduction during the initial third of trials, allowing broad exploration and reliable estimation of HPI (initialization phase).
+Then we apply a threshold of $\tau = 0.8$, corresponding to 80\% of the cumulative contribution measured by the Shapley values, for the next third of trials to focus the search on the most relevant hyperparameters and accelerate progress.
+Finally, in the last third of trials, we reconsider all hyperparameters, allowing the optimizer to tune less important dimensions (consolidation phase).
 We call this approach ``Symmetric-0.8''.